 Assessment Tools

 Currently, our primary emphasis is on developing tasks specifically designed to assess diverse component skills in children across varying age groups.
 Every task undergoes a thorough and research-driven development process.
-Upon achieving a functional version, we are committed to transparently sharing our findings, welcoming scrutiny and contributions from fellow researchers.
+Upon achieving a functional version, we are committed to transparently sharing our findings, welcoming feedback and contributions from fellow researchers.
 Here is a brief overview of the tasks currently in progress:

 Tasks for grades 1-2